Agents Don't Need Better Models. They Need Better Infrastructure.

 A single agent task — ‘read the repo and summarize it’ — generates 4 model turns and 3 tool calls.
 Each blue card is an LLM inference call.
 Each orange-green pair is a tool round-trip.
 A chatbot would be one blue card.

-This is exactly what NVIDIA’s Dynamo 1.0 targets.
-An orchestration layer that routes requests to GPUs with cached context, scales prompt processing and token generation independently, and autoscales based on latency SLAs instead of fixed capacity.
-Not a new inference engine — a coordination layer above the engines that already exist.
+This is exactly what NVIDIA’s Dynamo 1.0 targets — an orchestration layer that routes requests to GPUs with cached context and autoscales based on latency SLAs.
+More on that below.

 The Bill Is the Bottleneck

-My job scanner: 23 companies, roughly 15 calls each, running daily.
-That is 345 inference calls per day for a single workflow.
+My job scanner runs 345 inference calls per day.
 At API pricing, it is a real line item.
 On a self-hosted GPU running Mistral Small 4 via NIM — the marginal cost per call approaches zero after the fixed hardware investment.

 At ~5,500 agent calls per day, self-hosted GPU cost drops below API pricing.
 My job scanner sits at 345 — well in API territory.
 A small team crosses the line fast.